claudioc/node-htmx-ts-starter-kit/README.md

 # Express + Typescript + HTMX starter kit

-Motivation: I am sick of React and frontend building issues.
-I just want to build staff.
+Motivation: **I am sick of React and frontend building issues.
+I just want to build staff**.

 The goal of this starter kit is to provide a slightly opinionated but super simple way to get started with a project that has some logic on the backend and some logic on the frontend.
 A typical use case could be a single page that fetches some information from a third-party API, but you also want to have a small backend where to keep your API keys and maybe a cache to avoid hitting a rate limit on those external API.